 Even with interim guidance to date, there are still many unanswered questions and ambiguity surrounding the forgiveness process, including but not limited to:

 - If FTEs or salaries/wages are restored by June 30, 2020 (or December 31, 2020 or the application submission date, under the PPP Flexibility Act) under the safe harbor, may employers furlough or lay off their employees after this date if they are still shut down or operating below capacity?

 - The second certification on the application (funds used for unauthorized purposes) does not reference forgiveness so it appears to relate to the loan portion.
 Is a borrower supposed to sit on non-forgiven proceeds to complete this item then only use the remaining loan after the covered period?
 What if the borrower accelerated the use of proceeds that would otherwise be permitted to become a loan?
 Is the borrower subject to recovery or loan amounts and/or civil or criminal fraud charges?

 - Just how far can owners take the incurred or paid concept?
 Will they be permitted to cover eligible amounts which were deferred as of the start of their covered period then paid within the covered period?
-Will they be able to accrue and pay a portion (or all) of typical annual expenses, such as bonuses and discretionary retirement and HSA contributions?
+Will they be able to accrue and pay a portion (or all) of typical annual expenses, such as discretionary retirement and HSA contributions?

 - Can a business increase its headcount to achieve maximum forgiveness?

 - With respect to the owner’s compensation being capped at 2019 levels, is there any prohibition on a pay increase to the owner’s actively employed spouse or other relatives?

 - How will related party rentals to be treated for purposes of loan forgiveness granted for rental payments?
 Will there be any specific rules in order to prevent retroactively increasing related party rents?